 The Guadalupe Flood Planning Region (FPR) (Region 11) comprises the Guadalupe River and its contributing creeks and streams that flow from the Texas Hill Country as far west as Kerr County into San Antonio Bay.
 The Comal, Blanco, and San Marcos Rivers all feed the Guadalupe along this region.
 The adjacent San Antonio River joins the Guadalupe just before it enters San Antonio Bay and the Gulf of Mexico.
 Major surface water impoundments, some of which have flood storage, include Canyon Lake, Coleto Creek Reservoir, Lake Dunlap, Lake McQueeney, Lake Placid, Wood Lake, and Lake Gonzales.
-There are also several smaller impoundments in the upper basin that have an impact on flood storage as well.
+The Upper Guadalupe River Authority has also constructed four impoundments in the upper basin that have a significant impact on flood storage.